raboof/sbt-reproducible-builds/README.md

 # sbt-reproducible-builds

-Experimental plugin to make sbt builds more reproducible.
+[sbt](https://www.scala-sbt.org) plugin to make sbt builds more reproducible.

 See also: https://reproducible-builds.org/

-Overrides the `packageBin` task to post-process the result and apply the strippers from https://github.com/Zlika/reproducible-build-maven-plugin/
+This plugin includes a couple of features:

+ * Strip 'accidental' sources of nondeterminism (e.g. timestamps) from the packaged jar
+ * Produce a (signed) ['buildinfo'](https://reproducible-builds.org/docs/recording/) file describing the build environment used and containing a cryptographic hash of the resulting artifacts.
+ * Uploading this certification to a [reproducible-builds-certification-repository](http://github.com/raboof/reproducible-builds-certification-repository) instance
+ * Checking your local build against already-uploaded certifications

 ## Usage

+### Stripping nondeterminism from artifacts

 Then add to your `project/plugins.sbt`:

 ```
-addSbtPlugin("net.bzzt" % "sbt-reproducible-builds" % "0.3")
+addSbtPlugin("net.bzzt" % "sbt-reproducible-builds" % "0.15")
 ```

 And to `build.sbt`: